National Girl Child Day

 National girl child day is observed on 24th January every year, which tends to promote the rights of every girl child.

-The theme for this year is- “Empowering Girls for a Brighter Tomorrow.”
+The theme for the year 2019 was “Empowering Girls for a Brighter Tomorrow.”

 The initiative taken by the current government to spread awareness among people about girl child is appreciable.